Meet The Team

 Mary Pearson

-Mary is an entrepreneur running a small business that provides bookkeeping and other business services to her community.
-This experience serves her well in the role of Treasurer on World Accord’s board of directors.
+Mary Pearson is an entrepreneur running a small business that provides bookkeeping and other business services to her community.
+This experience serves her well in the role of President of World Accord’s board of directors.
 As an individual, Mary is dedicated to personal evolution to becoming one’s best so she is right at home in an organization that seeks to help individuals and communities develop and evolve into Communities that Thrive.

 Leah Christensen